 The Disco Experience

-We reimagined Disco’s post-purchase experience to help shoppers discover brands they’d genuinely love after checkout.
-Through iterative design experiments, engagement grew from 0.3% to over 4%, driving stronger repeat purchases and sign-ups.
+We reimagined Disco's post-purchase experience to help shoppers find brands they wanted.
+Through testing, engagement grew from 0.3% to over 4%, driving more repeat purchases and sign-ups.

 Role: